Stratification for Nonlinear Semidefinite Programming: Introduction

-Within the stratification framework, our analysis proceeds on two intertwined levels.
-On a fixed stratum, the stratum-wise smoothness of $\Pi_{\mathbb{S}^n_{+}}$ allows us to treat the KKT mapping as a smooth equation on a smooth manifold and to compute its manifold differential in closed form.
-This, in turn, motivates a \emph{stratum-restricted} notion of strong metric regularity, tailored to the geometry induced by the index stratification.
-We show that, on each fixed stratum, this stratum-restricted regularity admits simple and verifiable characterizations and, in particular, is governed precisely by the weak conditions introduced in~\cite{feng2025quadratically}.
-Moreover, by interpreting these conditions through transversality, we obtain a geometric explanation of their stability and genericity along strata.
-Beyond the stratum-wise theory, we study how regularity properties propagate across adjacent strata.
-Here, the stratified viewpoint offers a refined perturbation picture: the weak-form conditions are stable under perturbations that preserve the relevant inertia indices, while the classical strong-form conditions emerge as the uniform validity over a neighborhood of the weak-form conditions.
-It is worth mentioning that this stratification-based perspective is not tied to Newton-type methods.
-Since stability of KKT solution mappings also drives the local theory of augmented Lagrangian and other primal--dual schemes, the stratum-restricted perturbation viewpoint developed here suggests a route to relax and sharpen assumptions in the analysis of a broader class of algorithms for \eqref{prog:SDP} and related nonpolyhedral problems.
+Our analysis employs the stratification framework at two levels.
+Within a fixed stratum, the smoothness of $\Pi_{\mathbb{S}^n_{+}}$ allows the KKT mapping to be viewed as a smooth equation on a manifold, and the corresponding manifold differential admits a closed form.
+Building on this observation, we introduce \emph{stratum-restricted} strong metric regularity, tailored to the geometry induced by the inertia stratification.
+It is shown that, on each stratum, this regularity admits an explicit characterization and is equivalent to the weak conditions of~\cite{feng2025quadratically} under the weak second order necessary condition (W-SONC).
+Moreover, stratum-restricted strong metric regularity is proved to be necessary for the superlinear convergence of semismooth Newton methods: if it fails, then every element of the Clarke generalized Jacobian $\partial_C F(\overline z)$ is singular.
+A transversality-based interpretation further yields geometric insight into stability and genericity within a given stratum.
+Beyond individual strata, we investigate how these properties propagate across adjacent strata.
+This, together with the stratum-wise analysis, yields a refined perturbation theory: weak-form conditions remain stable under partial-inertia-preserving perturbations, whereas classical strong-form conditions correspond to the uniform validity of the weak conditions over a neighborhood.
+Finally, since the stability of the KKT solution mapping also controls the local behavior of augmented Lagrangian and other primal--dual methods, the proposed stratum-restricted framework provides a route to relaxing the assumptions used in the analysis of algorithms for~\eqref{prog:SDP} and related nonpolyhedral problems.